 Yes, your eligibility for financial aid is not automatic each year.
 You should complete

-a new FAFSA each January for the following academic year.
-(The FAFSA is not available
+a new FAFSA starting each October 1st for the following academic year.

 I transferred from another university.
 Does my financial aid transfer to UD?